-The fact that Mary was five months pregnant really helps us to understand just how harrowing her situation was for her.
+The fact that Mary was almost 6 months pregnant really helps us to understand just how harrowing her situation was for her.
 For further context, it’s also important to know that Lord Darnley was horribly jealous of Rizzio; perhaps he also saw him as a convenient scapegoat and person he could use to weaken Mary’s power.
 So, back to our story…

 Mary and her small party are having a relaxing supper when Darnley storms into the room and accuses Mary of having an adulterous relationship with Rizzio.
 He then has someone hold Mary at gunpoint while another accomplice stabs Rizzio 56 times and brutally murders him.